 This has been an exciting year for our organization as two major changes have taken place and we have crafted a strategic plan that will guide us through 2020.
 A lot of our programs are working.

 I’m Working!
 It’s Working!
 We have seen the result of nine years of work as some of our oldest students finish their post-secondary education and get jobs.
 There is an article in the newsletter about our post-secondary program, describing how it will work and the results to date.
 We now have 94 students who have finished their primary and secondary education.
-All of our 2012 graduates are employed and more than half of our 2013 graduates are.
+All of our 2012 graduates are employed and more than half of our 2013 graduates are employed.
 With each newsletter, we will profile students who have completed their education and are now employed.

 1. Capacity building – moving to professional management from today’s volunteer organization in the U.S. and building management capacity in Kenya;